Skip to content

 Wildfires in Val di Susa

 Wildfires were raging Val di Susa during the last three days.
 Val di Susa is an alpine valley located in the western part of Piemonte, region of north Italy, west of Turin and bordering France.
-The state of emergency is … Continue reading Wildfires in Val di Susa
+The state of emergency is due to the very long periods of drought and the wildfires were also fed by

 Volcanoes seen by Sentinel-2

 On Earth, 500-600 Volcanoes exist.
 A volcano is a relief of the terrestrial crust (submarine or air) formed by the ejection and stacking material from the rise of magma in the form of lava ash.
-Volcanic activity can take several … Continue reading Volcanoes seen by Sentinel-2
+Volcanic activity can take several forms; each of them depends on the quantity of gases present in the magma and

 The River delta

 Herodotus used for the first time the Greek letter “delta” to indicate the area with a particular triangular shape were the different branches of the Nile river deposits its load in the Mediterranean Sea.
-The extension of a delta may … Continue reading The River delta
+The extension of a delta may reach a surface of some hundred kilometers and a delta can be defined as the

 Walking into the Sea

 The Earth and the Moon behave as single system, rotating about a common center of mass.
-The main consequence of the eccentric motion about the Earth-Moon center of mass is the movement of the largest water bodies creating a … Continue reading Walking into the Sea
+The main consequence of the eccentric motion about the Earth-Moon center of mass is the movement of the largest water bodies creating a high and low tide.
+This phenomenon is particularly visible in the northern coast of the

 Proba-V: the eye of Quebec

 The Proba-V 333m image of 03 March 2015 shows the Manicouagan crater, located in Manicouagan Region of Quebec, Canada.
-This lake represents one of the largest craters, roughly 100km, originating by an impact of a 5km diameter meteorite about 214 … Continue reading Proba-V: the eye of Quebec
+This lake represents one of the largest craters, roughly 100km, originating by an impact of a 5km diameter meteorite about 214 million years ago during the Triassic Period.
+In the middle of the lake, there is

 Italy imaged by Proba-V

 A false-colour image of Italy, as seen in infrared by ESA’s Proba-V minisatellite, with vegetation shown in red, mountain area in red–brown and built-up areas as green.
-Proba-V is a miniaturized ESA satellite (launched on 7 May 2013) smaller than … Continue reading Italy imaged by Proba-V
+Proba-V is a miniaturized ESA satellite (launched on 7 May 2013) smaller than a cubic meter with the objective to map land cover and vegetation growth across the